ChenyunZhang/Codera/README.md

-## Jornal (😁Also called what did I do today😃):
+## Journal (😁Also called what did I do today😃):

 ## 9/5/2020
-1. add underconstruction gem
+1.
+2. fixed erb tag not self closed issue
+3.